ricardopereira/blog/_posts/2015-07-10-EN-bitrise-and-carthage.md

 ---

-Bitrise is an iOS Continuous Integration and Delivery with so much simpleness.
-You can manage each project workflow with some nice integrations:
+Bitrise is an iOS Continuous Integration and Delivery that allows you to manage each project workflow with some nice:

  - Deploy to Amazon S3
  - Run CocoaPods install